Cogeneration

 Screens trap and remove large solids as wastewater flows through.

 We inject air into a tank, causing the water to spiral.
-The air flings the grit, such as sand and coffee grounds, to the edges.
+The air flings grit such as sand and coffee grounds to the edges.
 It collects in the bottom of the tank where a scraper removes it.

 At Cronulla, we’ve covered the top of the sedimentation tanks with a canvas material to control odour.

 Secondary treatment removes nutrients such as phosphorous and nitrogen using physical and biological processes.
-Learn more about Removing nutrients in wastewater (192KB).
+Learn more about Removing nutrients in wastewater.

-We add a high concentration of micro-organisms (activated sludge) to the wastewater.
-By varying the amount of air in different parts of the tank, we ensure different types of micro-organisms are able to break down nutrients like nitrogen and phosphorous.
+We add a high concentration of microorganisms (activated sludge) to the wastewater.
+By varying the amount of air in different parts of the tank, we ensure different types of microorganisms can break down nutrients like nitrogen and phosphorous.

 The activated sludge settles to the bottom of the clarifier where scrapers remove it.
 We recycle some of this sludge back into the bioreactor and treat the rest to produce biosolids.